When will you know when your elderly parents need help? One thing is certain: your parents won't be the ones who tell you they need help!

 - Low food supply (difficulty completing regular tasks)

-You may observe some unusual behavior by your parent:
+You may observe some unusual behavior changes by your parent such as:

 - Lack of drive or motivation